MYCOPHENOLATE SODIUM

-MYCOPHENOLATE SODIUM belongs to a class of medications called ‘immunosuppressants’ used to prevent the body from rejecting a transplanted organ such as a kidney, heart or liver.
+MYCOPHENOLATE SODIUM is used to prevent the body from rejecting a transplanted organ such as a kidney, heart or liver.
 Transplant rejection occurs when the recipient’s immune system identifies the transplanted organ as a ‘foreign object’ and attacks it.
 If it is not treated promptly, it may cause irreversible damage.

 MYCOPHENOLATE SODIUM contains ‘Mycophenolate sodium’ used in the treatment of organ transplant rejection along with another immunosuppressant and anti-inflammatory agent.
 It inhibits T and B lymphocytes (white blood cells that attack foreign cells) and suppresses antibodies' production (identify and kill foreign cells).
 These effects suppress the immune system so that the transplanted graft is not rejected.

-You are advised to take MYCOPHENOLATE SODIUM for as long as your doctor has prescribed it for you depending on your medical condition.
-In some cases, you may experience certain common side-effects, such as diarrhoea, cough, muscle pain, low blood pressure, fever and respiratory infections.
-Most of these side-effects do not require medical attention and will resolve gradually over time.
-However, you are advised to talk to your doctor if you experience these side-effects persistently.
+Take MYCOPHENOLATE SODIUM as long as your doctor has prescribed it for you.
+In some cases, you may experience certain common side effects, such as diarrhoea, cough, muscle pain, low blood pressure, fever and respiratory infections.
+Most of these side effects do not require medical attention and will resolve gradually over time.
+However, you are advised to talk to your doctor if you experience these side effects persistently.

 Uses of MYCOPHENOLATE SODIUM